 How are IELTS Writing scores calculated?

-Task Fulfillment: this concerns whether you addressed all parts of the question, and also whether you fully developed all parts of your answer.
+Task Response: this concerns whether you addressed all parts of the question, and also whether you fully developed all parts of your answer.

 Coherence & Cohesion: Coherence refers to your writing being easy to understand and cohesion refers to the way it fits together – such as the quality of your sentence structure, paragraphing, and use of connective devices.